civol/HDLRuby/README.md

 puts "end at count=#{count}"
 ```

+__Cycle-Accurate Synchronization__

-For full cycle-accurate synchronization, insert a sync command at each estimated cycle.
-However, sync has a significant performance cost, and depending on the Ruby interpreter and software configuration, excessive use may make execution slower than the HDLRuby hardware simulator.
-Hence it is recommended to use this command only when necessary, and use the HDLRuby hardware simulator for cycle-accurate synchronization.
+To simulate cycle-accurate synchronization, you could insert a `sync` call at each estimated clock cycle.
+However, this comes with a performance cost.
+Depending on the Ruby interpreter and system configuration, heavy use of `sync` may cause software execution to become slower than the HDLRuby hardware simulator.

+__Recommendation:__ Use `sync` only when necessary for modeling concurrency or interleaving.
+For cycle-accurate simulation, prefer using HDLRuby's hardware simulation mode.

+__Checking If a Sequencer Is Still Running__

-Finally, to determine whether a sequencer has completed execution or is paused at sync command, use the `alive?` method.
-For example, the following code will resume execution of sequencer `my_seq` until it completes:
+To check whether a sequencer is still active or paused (e.g., waiting at a `sync`), use the `alive?` method.
+For example, the following loop resumes the sequencer until it finishes:

 ```ruby
 my_seq.() while(my_seq.alive?)